GeoChart/geochart.js/README.md

 | `options.style.countryStrokeWidthMax`      | Number [0,1] | 0.3              |
 | `options.style.selectedCountryColor`       | Color String | #FFE700          |
 | `options.style.selectedCountryStrokeColor` | Color String | #000             |

+### options.properties
+* Type: `Object`
+* Mandatory: :negative_squared_cross_mark:
+* Default value: *see subsection*

+#### options.properties.mapName
+* Type: `String`
+* Mandatory: :negative_square_cross_mark:
+* Default value: `'geochart-world-map'`

+This value is used only to specify the TopoJSON object name of the given TopoJSON map.
+See [the specification of TopoJSON](https://github.com/topojson/topojson-specification#2-topojson-objects) for more information.

+#### options.properties.zoomRange
+* Type: `Array` of 2 `Number`s
+* Mandatory: :negative_squared_cross_mark:
+* Default value: `[1, 9]`

+Sets the zoom range to an individual range.
+The first number needs to be 1 and the second number needs to be greater than 1.

+#### options.properties.fullscreen
+* Type: `Boolean`
+* Mandatory: :negative_squared_cross_mark:
+* Default value: `true`

+Allows to hide all fullscreen functionality.

+#### options.properties.noControls
+* Type: `Object`
+* Mandatory: :negative_squared_cross_mark:
+* Default value: *see subsection*

+##### options.properties.noControls.inGeneral
+* Type: `Boolean`
+* Mandatory: :negative_squared_cross_mark:
+* Default value: `false`

+Hides all controls of the map, including the configuration, slide-menu, zooming and fullscreen.
+It does not allow the user to switch anymore between the various data types.
+The first selected data type will be the final data type, which is presented.

+##### options.properties.noControls.inSmallMap
+* Type: `Boolean`
+* Mandatory: :negative_squared_cross_mark:
+* Default value: `true`

+Hides all controls of the map, similar to the previous option.
+The main difference is, that the controls are only invisible, if the container is smaller than a defined threshold.
+The container can not display the buttons anymore, if there is not enough space on the map anymore.
+Therefore, by default, the map hides the controls on a small map.

+##### options.properties.noControls.smallMapThreshold
+* Type: `Number` in Pixel
+* Mandatory: :negative_squared_cross_mark:
+* Default value: `600`

+Defines the threshold in pixel from where below the map is classified as a small map and therefore the map controls are hidden.
+This option is only reasonable if `inSmallMap` is set to `true`.